JoeJiang3936/Databricks/README.rst

 Jupyter Notebook Links
 ------------------------

-The following are working jupyter notebooks as I dive deeper into Apache Spark, Databricks, etc
+The following are working jupyter notebooks as we dive deeper into Apache Spark, Databricks, etc

 |